 Below you will find a brief introduction to each step in the 10-Step Korean Skincare Routine.
-We will discuss individual steps in more detail in future articles.

 Step 1: Oil Cleanser

-The first part is of course the oil cleanser.
+The first part is, of course, the oil cleanser.
 It dissolves oil-based products (like certain foundations, sunscreens, etc.) as well as excess oil and sebum produced by your skin during the day, and clears these from your skin without stripping it of moisture.

-For someone with oily skin this may seem counterintuitive, but it is a far more effective and gentle way to get rid of excess oil than harsh cleansers (which usually just encourage your skin to produce more oil anyway).
+For someone with oily skin, this may seem counterintuitive, but it is a far more effective and gentle way to get rid of excess oil than harsh cleansers (which usually just encourage your skin to produce more oil anyway).

 For those of you who are still unconvinced, you can rest assured that any excess cleansing oil left on your skin will be removed with the next step 🙂

 You may be tempted to think that Korean foaming cleansers do not differ much to Western ones, but they almost always offer added benefits over and above cleaning your skin.